Create an Airwallex account today

 How does a payment gateway work?

-Payment gateways handle the behind-the-scenes steps that move money from your customer’s account to yours.
-They work in real time, helping you accept payments securely and keep transactions flowing smoothly.
+Payment gateways handle the behind-the-scenes steps that move money from your customer's account to yours.
+They work in real time, so you can accept payments securely and keep transactions flowing smoothly.

 Here's what happens after a customer clicks "Pay now":

-1. The customer submits their payment: They enter their card details or choose a local method like FPX, DuitNow, or an e-wallet.
-The gateway collects and encrypts this information.
+They enter their card details or choose a local method like FPX, DuitNow, or an e-wallet, and the gateway collects and encrypts this information.

-3. The payment is approved or declined: The bank responds instantly.
-If approved, the transaction goes through and the customer sees a confirmation.
+The bank responds instantly, and if approved, the transaction goes through and your customer sees a confirmation.

-4. The funds are settled: The money moves from your customer’s bank to your account, minus any transaction fees.
-The exact timing depends on the provider and your payout settings.
+The money moves from your customer's bank to your account minus any transaction fees.
+Timing depends on the provider and your payout settings.

 Flowchart showing the end-to-end payment process for payment service providers, including the relationship between the customer, merchant, payment gateway, payment processor, card network, and issuing bank.

-Beyond payments, Airwallex helps you manage your broader financial operations.
-You can open Global Accounts to receive and hold funds in multiple currencies, pay international suppliers directly from your wallet, and track everything from orders to reconciliation in one place.
-It’s all part of one Business Account, built for fast-growing businesses in Malaysia.
+Beyond payments, you can also manage your business finances with Airwallex.
+You can open Global Accounts to receive and hold funds in 20+ currencies, pay international suppliers directly from your wallet, and track everything from orders to reconciliation in one place.
+It's all part of our all-in-one platform, built for fast-growing businesses in Malaysia.

 Frequently asked questions (FAQs)